Packages and Binaries:

 registry-file

-to read.
-The system registry files should be found under: %Sys-
+read.
+The system registry files should be found under: %System-

 OUTPUT